maxpatiiuk/dir-explorer/README.md

 CLI tools for quickly exploring the directory structure.

-They were tested to work on macOS with ZSH and may work on other Unix/Linux systems with slight modifications.
+They were tested to work on macOS and Ubuntu in ZSH.

 ## `list_files.py`